-The two aren’t one and the same though.
+The two aren’t one and the same, though.
 While both rely on the equity you’ve built in your home, the similarities between these financial products stop there.
-From how they’re used and when to use them, to what they cost and how to repay them, home equity loans and refinances are starkly different options, each with their own pros, cons, and best uses.
+From how they’re used and when to use them to what they cost, home equity loans and refinances are starkly different options, each with its own pros, cons, and best uses.

 Home equity loans allow you to tap into the equity you have in your home.
 You can use the money to pay for home repairs or renovations, college tuition, medical bills, or any big expenses you might be dealing with.
 Essentially, a home equity loan is a second, smaller mortgage.

-The amount of the home equity loan is often capped at a lower amount than the actual home equity that you’ve built in your home—often 85% of the equity in your home.
-So if you’re home equity is $70,000, you may only be able to access a home equity loan of up to $59,500.
+The home equity loan amount is often capped at a lower amount than the actual home equity that you’ve built in your home.
+It's often 85% of the equity in your home.
+If your home equity is $70,000, you may only be able to access a home equity loan of up to $59,500.
 It also depends on your income, credit score, and other financial factors.

 While you might pay a higher interest rate, some home equity loan lenders may waive all or part of the closing costs.